-He immediately refilled it!
+He immediately refilled our glasses!
 It quickly became clear to me (as I have since discovered several times) that this was The Grappa Ceremony.
-Drink again, and refilled!
+Drink again, and we are refilled!
 Realizing that we had another several hours’ drive to Roma, we had two options: drain the bottle, or leave full glasses on the table.

 First we encouraged Mr. Barbi to also participate.
 That helped.
 Then we got the others at our table to share.
 That helped more.
-Once on a roll, we got the other tables to help clear the bottle of magnificent Grappa, and we paid our check, then left to the cheers of the workers and visitors.
+Once on a roll, we got the other tables to help drain the bottle of magnificent Grappa, and we paid our check, then departed, to the cheers of the workers and visitors.

-Fattoria dei Barbi has had ups and downs in the 1980s.
-They had excellent Brunello de Montalcino in good years, and very good wines in other years.
+Fattoria dei Barbi had ups and downs in the 1980s.
+More recently, they have excellent Brunello de Montalcino in good years, and good wines in other years.
 And, they continue to be a great visit if you are in the area.

 Still today, Fattoria dei Barbi serves wonderful meals at their winery in the outskirts of Montalcino.
 But be aware of the Grappa ceremony, if you have far to drive.
 Enjoy!